-As we posted recently, TikTok had already become a major player in social media well before COVID-19 forced everyone to stay at home and TikTok in isolation.
+TikTok has already become a major player in social media well before COVID-19 forced everyone to stay at home and TikTok in isolation.
+TikTok for sports organizations is still taking off, with plenty of potential in sight for sports marketers and social media teams.

-Undoubtedly, TikTok is becoming increasingly important to any sports brand, especially those focused on influencing a younger audience.
+As TikTok becomes increasingly important to all sports properties, it’s a perfect platform for those focused on attracting, influencing and engaging younger audiences.
 Research firm Morning Consult reported that 74% of all social media users aged 13-21 in the U.S. use the platform.
 These young users are looking for entertainment and connections, and unique content from sports teams and leagues is what they’re looking for.

 Growth can happen quickly on TikTok for sports brands that hit the right notes.
 For instance, the NHL increased their followers 42% (+161,000) in just 36 hours thanks to a single video going viral.
 There’s no magic formula for replicating such success, but there are several levers you can pull to help your organization develop a valuable and long lasting TikTok presence.
 Better still, you don’t need to be as talented or clever as TikTok luminaries like Zach King or SpencerX.